buckie/cv/cv/cv.md

 Mathematica
 :   ★★★☆☆

-    Though I have several years experience in Mathematica I have not used in year a few years.
+    Though I have several years experience in Mathematica I have not used it in year a few years.
 Python has replaced it as my data analytics tool of choice.

 Haskell
 :   ★★☆☆☆